 The table below shows amounts owed to the Council that are due for payment more than 12 months after the Balance Sheet date.
-An estimate has been made on the collectability of outstanding debt and a further explanation is set out in Note 4, Assumptions Made About the Future and Other Major Sources of Estimation Uncertainty.
+An estimate has been made on the collectability of outstanding debt.
 The outstanding balances have been split by type of debt.